Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/cost-management/cost-management.md

     <Lightbox src="/img/docs/dbt-cloud/cost-management/configure-metadata.png" width="70%" title="Fill out the fields with the appropriate information."/>

-Repeat this process for each warehouse you want to monitor.
-After the setup is complete, it will be a few hours before the initial sync completes and information begins to populate the dashboard.
+6. Repeat this process for each dbt Cloud warehouse connection you want to monitor.

+After the setup, it will be a few hours before the initial sync completes and information begins to populate the dashboard.

 ## Cost management dashboard